pjungwir/temporal-databses-theory-and-postgres-2024/README.md

 [The slides are online](https://illuminatedcomputing.com/talks/temporal-data-theory-and-postgres/) (press `s` to see speaker notes).
 You can also read [all the slides as a PDF](slides.pdf),

+You can also watch a [recording of the Chicago talk](https://illuminatedcomputing.com/pages/temporal-data-theory-and-postgres/).

 It is built on [reveal.js](https://github.com/hakimel/reveal.js/), from [a big markdown file](slides.md).